Steps for Release 15.1 and Later:

 - The log files generated from this configuration will be found in the 'logs' directory on the Clarity application server

-Action Trace logging in V13 no longer uses the SQLTRACE_ACTIVE trace levels in the CMN_SEC_USERS table as described in technical articles for prior releases.
+Action Trace logging in V13 and higher no longer uses the SQLTRACE_ACTIVE trace levels in the CMN_SEC_USERS table as described in technical articles for prior releases.
 The detail level is now controlled by the logging priority level for the 'trace.server' category.
 The Debug level provides performance information, query text, parameter values, and resource usage - equivalent to the trace level "4" in the previous versions.
 The Trace level provides the Debug information plus the result sets, equivalent to trace level "8".
 Make sure to re-login after each change to a user-specific Action Trace logging configuration.

 NOTE: With r13.x and onwards the following 2 flags can/should be added in the properties.xml to reduce performance issues for users: